SaadAhmad123/npm-package-template/README.md

    - `-o <output_directory>`: Specify the output path (relative to the script's directory).
    - `-h`: Print this help message.

-5. **Deploy Code**: The generated `.zip` file can be deployed to an AWS Lambda instance through various methods, including the AWS Management Console, Terraform, or other deployment tools.
+5. **Deploy Code**: The generated `.zip` file can be deployed to an Azure Cloud Functions instance through various methods, including the AWS Management Console, Terraform, or other deployment tools.

 ## Scripts